smartdevicelink/sdl_core_guides/docs/Best Practice Documents/1.3. SDL App Icon Caching/index.md

 Therefore, all of the contents describe in "3.
 Function Details" differ from the existing SDL Standard Specification.

 ## 5. Sequence Diagrams
-The following sequence diagrams show the sequence for conditions (1) to (5) mentioned in the "3.2.
+The following sequence diagrams show the sequence for conditions 1 to 5 mentioned in the "3.2.
 Deletion of the SDL App Icon/Name"

 |||
-**Figure1.** Deletion of SDL App Icon Data(The "RPC`RegisterAppInterface` <br>is not received within 60 seconds after the primary connection." occurs three times from the same device)
+**Figure1.** Deletion of SDL App Icon Data(The "`RegisterAppInterface` is not received within 60 seconds after the primary connection." occurs three times from the same device)
 ![figure1_occurs_three_times_from_the_same_device.png](./assets/figure1_occurs_three_times_from_the_same_device.png)
 |||
 |||